hawkaii/wifi-golang-backend/README.md

 - Auth middleware is designed for upgradeability (currently checks a test token, easily extended for real JWT/OAuth).
 - Geospatial queries and distance checks use MongoDB’s `$geoWithin` and the Haversine formula.
 - **Mobile/remote DB connection:** When connecting from a mobile device, ensure your public IP is whitelisted in your MongoDB instance.
 Avoid `0.0.0.0/0` in production.
+- **Gemini AI Integration:**
+  The backend uses Google Gemini AI for intelligent, real-world stop recommendations along a route.
+This enables users to discover both interesting places and available WiFi networks for a seamless travel experience.

 ---